How fit do you have to be to do a triathlon?

 About two weeks before your race, try a 15-20min bike with a 5-10min run straight after.
 See how that feels.
 You’re taking steps to become a triathlete.

-Download our free eight-week supersprint triathlon training plan or another triathlon training plan for beginners if we’ve convinced you to take the plunge.
+Download our free eight-week supersprint triathlon training plan or check out one of our other triathlon training plans for beginners if we’ve convinced you to take the plunge.

 How fit do you have to be to do a sprint-distance triathlon?